 by Michelle Slade

 Michelle Slade is a writer and editor, working mainly for fun and wacky websites.
-She's also the author of If I'm Not Mistaken, That's Bacon: Kosher Guidance for Confused Jews as well as Haggadah Good Feeling About This: Passover Guidance for Confused Jews.
-Both are available on Amazon.
+She's also the author of Haggadah Good Feeling About This: Passover Guidance for Confused Jews.
+Her next book, If I'm Not Mistaken, That's Bacon: Kosher Guidance for Confused Jews, will be available on Amazon shortly.